-Blueberries and Rhododendrons are both ericaceous (acid-loving) plants which need to be planted in specialist ericaceous compost and have their acidity levels monitored and maintained to keep them in good health.
-Echium webbii, on the other hand, is a tender perennial, so you will need to learn how to protect it from winter frosts in order to be rewarded with its incredible purple turret flowers each spring.
+Blueberries and Rhododendrons are both ericaceous (acid-loving) plants.
+They need to be planted in specialist ericaceous compost and have their acidity levels monitored and maintained to keep them in good health.
+Echium webbii, on the other hand, is a tender perennial.
+So you will need to learn how to protect it from winter frosts in order to be rewarded with its incredible purple turret flowers each spring.

 Learn a new pruning technique, learn how to take cuttings from different plants, learn how to identify different plant varieties and resolve different issues.

-It can be a great idea to set yourself gardening-related goals, like ‘I’m going to grow my own apples and bake them into a pie for an October family gathering,’ or ‘I’m going to force bulbs to flower and gift them to my in laws this December,’ or even ‘I’m going to pot on those seedlings today.’
+It can be a great idea to set yourself gardening-related goals, like ‘I’m going to grow my own apples and bake them into a pie for an October family gathering,’.
+Or ‘I’m going to force bulbs to flower and gift them to my in laws this December,’.
 Then you’ll get the benefits of setting and achieving goals as well.